 Your familiarity with the terms of these arrangements also ensures you're prepared for any possibility that their costs could one day change, especially in cases where you may have a variable interest loan, or a rental agreement that states that the landlord can change the terms of your lease with short notice.

-Insurance coverage is required for certain assets like a home or a car, while coverage for short- and long-term disability, life insurance, and personal umbrella policies are optional.
+Insurance coverage is required for certain assets like a home or a car, while coverage for short- and long-term disability, life insurance, and personal umbrella policies is optional.
 Yet, all insurance policies require that you pay premiums to keep them active and current.

 Know what coverage you have and with whom, so you can take advantage of policies that could protect your wealth in case of the unexpected.
 And, for life insurance policies, it's important to keep your beneficiary designations up to date.